jallier/DCBot/README.md

 # DCBot
 A simple Discord bot to play audio snippets from text commands, similar to Airhorn bot.
 To install, download the folder and run DCBot.exe.
 Ensure that ffmpeg, libsodium.dll and opus.dll are in the same directory.
-These files are included in folder, or can be found in the res directory.
+These files are included in folder, or can be found in the res directory (except for ffmpeg which can be found on [its webpage](https://ffmpeg.org/))

 After installing you need to do 2 things before you can run the bot: Register a new bot account and edit the config file

 ### Creating a new bot account